15th MDG receives perfect score on civilian accreditation

 |0

-This work, 15th MDG receives perfect score on civilian accreditation [Image 4 of 4], by SrA Makensie Cooper, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 15th MDG receives perfect score on civilian accreditation, by SrA Makensie Cooper, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT